dqx-translation-project/dqx-translation-project.github.io/docs/faq/index.md

 ### Why is the DQX download so slow?

 DQX's servers are hosted in Tokyo, Japan, so you will experience some slowness.
-As of recently, the launcher no longer throttles download speeds, but you may still experience some slowness due to the physical distance from the download server.
+The launcher no longer throttles download speeds, but you may still experience some slowness due to the physical distance from the download server.

 ### How do I install the rest of the versions?